IngenieroFiestero/express-lang/README.md

 Names the cookie or the body parameter.

 #### Supported Languajes
-The list of the supported languajes.
+The list of the supported languages.

 #### Strings
-This function defines the method of loading the strings depending the languaje.
+This function defines the method of loading the strings depending on the language.